-Hunziker Development Group, the owner of 28.58 acres of property located at 798 North 500th Avenue has applied to amend the previously approved Rezoning Master Plan for the North Sunset Ridge development.
+Hunziker Development Group, the owner of 28.58 acres of property located at 798 North 500th Avenue, has applied to amend the previously approved Rezoning Master Plan for the North Sunset Ridge development.
 The site is located to the north of the existing Sunset Ridge Subdivision (Attachment A - Location Map).

 The property is located on land annexed to the City in February 2022.
-The current zoning of Floating Suburban Residential Low-Density (FS-RL) and Master Plan was approved by the City Council on August 9, 2022 (Attachment C - Zoning Map excerpt; Attachment D - Existing Master Plan).
+The current zoning of Floating Suburban Residential Low-Density "FS-RL" and Master Plan was approved by the City Council on August 9, 2022 (Attachment C - Zoning Map excerpt).
+The Master Plan and Contract Rezoning Agreement was amended on February 28, 2023 (Attachment D - Existing Master Plan).